 “Why are you here?”
 I rasped.

 “Boredom.
 I don’t get to traipse around on earth very often but when I do I like to goof around.
-Unlike my master who’s a real stick in the mud, you know the kind, completely inflexible with a singular focus, I much prefer to play.
+Unlike my master who’s a real stick in the mud, you know the kind, completely inflexible with a singular focus.
+I, on the other hand, much prefer to play.
 Killing those people?
 Mere recreation.
 Manipulating Lars?
 Easy to do and just as fun.
 It’s also a good way to throw off suspicion.”

-“So the story about the victims being your exes was a complete lie?
-You just killed people at random and called them your exes, then you called Lars who willfully covered himself in blood by moving the bodies even though he had no idea what your intentions were, and then you cut him so his blood would be found at the crime scene.
+“So those killed people you killed were merely random victims.
+You only called them your exes to manipulate Lars.
 He didn’t grab your cell phone, he didn’t track anyone down, he didn’t hurt anyone.
 Everything was your doing.
 It was all your plan.
 Everything Lars said was the truth!”

 The creature performed a mock clap.
 “Bravo, detective.
 The taxpayers would be thrilled to learn they have an intellectual like you on the force.”